ME3-HECM/final-project-tomas-thomas/README.md

         maze_return(&calibration, &motorL, &motorR);            // return to start function

     }

-Here you have what each function does summarised in the table below:
+The table below provides a brief summary of each function - helpful to the user when using it:

 ![image](https://github.com/ME3-HECM/final-project-tomas-thomas/assets/156346074/01a83b85-2115-409e-bd3d-6fd1e7023971)